Rushkova has an IQ probably as high as anybody's around.

 The fact that you, as an American liberal, somehow don't see this is the epitome of the problem our country faces.

-You pose a much bigger threat to this country's future as it exists than this Imam ever will.
+You pose a much bigger threat to this country's future as it exists than this imam ever will.

 And we'll be back after that.

-A quick question, ladies and gentlemen, can anybody recall for me, anyone, anybody anywhere, somebody help me out with this.
+Can anybody recall for me, anyone, anybody anywhere, somebody help me out with this.

 Can anybody anywhere recall for me the last time the American left stood up for the right of any other religion?